 As a BPA funded project, StreamNet regularly issues required reports through Pisces and Cbfish.
-In 2016 these included the 2016 and 2017 quarterly progress reports and the 2015 Annual and BiOp reports.
+In 2017 these included quarterly progress reports and the 2016 Annual and BiOp reports.

 4. Synthesis of Findings: Discussion/Conclusions

 In 2012 StreamNet received significant input from the NPCC and BPA.
 Among their recommendations were: